 Guest post by Jasmine of The Christian Herbal

 We were at a family reunion when my daughter was stung by a wasp.
 I searched the well-manicured lawn for any sign of plantain, hoping to ease her pain.
 I ran inside the rented ranch house, hoping to find some baking soda or maybe a spice rack.
 Nothing.

 We made do with some cool water, but this experience made me realize that I needed to be better prepared.
-An herbal travel kit allows me to treat my family naturally even when we are away from home.

 How to Make an Herbal Travel Kit

 The first thing you need to consider in making an herbal travel kit is the container.
 I have an old first aid bag with separators and zippered pockets.